-Birchwood School provides a broad and balanced curriculum for children with special educational needs.
-Teachers adjust their teaching of subjects to meet their needs and additional support is determined from within the school or from outside agencies.
-Individual Education Plans (IEP's) are effective in ensuring that individual needs are met.
+Birchwood Primary School provides a broad and balanced curriculum for children with special educational needs.
+Teachers adjust their teaching of subjects to meet their needs and additional support is determined from within school or from outside agencies.
+IEP's are effective in ensuring that individual needs are met.
 Pupils with SEN make good or better progress from their respective starting point.